S-Choudhuri/Adversarial-Domain-Adaptation-with-Keras/README.md

 ## Requirements

-The code is compatible with the mentioned versions of the following libraries.
-However, it might also work with their previous versions.
+This code is compatible with the mentioned versions of the following libraries.
+However, it might also be compatible with their prior versions.

 - pillow 6.0.0
 - scikit-learn 0.20.2